Revised Interim Guidance: Provision of Routine Oral and Dental Care

 Approach to patients with active COVID-19 infection and urgent or emergency conditions

-If a patient with suspected or known COVID-19 infection undergoes an urgent or emergency aerosol-producing oral health procedure, CDC’s Transmission-Based Airborne Precautions (an isolation room with negative pressure relative to the surrounding area, or equivalent and use of an N95 filtering disposable respirator for persons entering the room) should be followed.
+If a patient with suspected or known COVID-19 infection undergoes an urgent or emergency aerosol-producing oral health procedure, CDC’s Transmission-Based Airborne Precautions (an isolation room with negative pressure relative to the surrounding area or equivalent and use of an N95 filtering disposable respirator for persons entering the room) should be followed.

 The following recommendations about oral health and COVID-19 are based on currently available evidence and supersede previous communications on this matter.
 This guidance is to help oral health providers make informed decisions on how best to provide patients with oral health care needs in their clinical setting.
 It should be used with relevant CDC guidelines as cited above.
 The ADA’s Interim Guidance for Minimizing Risk of COVID-19 Transmission6 and Return to Work Interim Guidance Toolkit provides protocols pertinent for patient care during the COVID-19 pandemic.
 Providers should utilize phone screening and telehealth modalities to determine the need to make an in-person treatment visit.
 Accompanying visitors should be discouraged unless necessary to get the patient home safely, accompany and calm a young child, or to accommodate a disability.
-Facilities should also consider scheduling phone or video language interpreting services if needed to limit persons in the treatment area.
+Facilities also should consider scheduling phone or video language interpreting services if necessary to limit persons in the treatment area.

 - Case Selection and Care Plan.
 Individuals with increased vulnerability to COVID-19 should defer elective oral and dental care.
-For patients whose COVID-19 status is unknown, precedence should be given to procedures that treat active disease, are minimally invasive, and use hand instruments where possible.
+For patients, whose COVID-19 status is unknown, precedence should be given to procedures that treat active disease, are minimally invasive, and use hand instruments where possible.
 The use of aerosol-generating equipment increases the risk of transmission so providers should consider the following guidance:

 - Consider the risk and benefit of the procedure.